jhauck2/JaySim/README.md

 - All *.o files and the executable should be located in the build directory.
 #### Run
 - `make run` or `./build/jSim` to run the program
+- Note: JaySim uses port 49152 for connection with a LM.
+If you need to change this port for any reason you can change the value in the file `TCPSocket.hpp` and rebuild with `make` or `make run`

+### Windows
+- JaySim does not currently build on Windows and